-Check out the company culture
+Check out the companies corporate culture

 If you’re interviewing at a tech or marketing savvy start-up you might even be so bold as to wear a pair of smart, dark wash jeans but be absolutely sure first that this look will be appropriate as you certainly don’t want to ruin your chances of a new career because of the pants you were wearing!

-What about a classic blazer?
+What about a classic men’s blazer?

-If you do need to invest in a new piece to upgrade and compliment your current interview look, then a great investment would be a navy blue blazer.
+If you do need to invest in a new piece to upgrade and complement your current interview look, then a great investment would be a navy blue men’s blazer.
 This is such a classically cool and versatile piece of statement clothing that quite frankly, every self-respecting man should own, regardless of how fashion savvy they might be.
 Navy blue is a great base color as it goes well with many other options and can be worn just as easily with dress pants as it can with more casual slacks, a pair of chinos, or even your denims.
 You will get years of wear from a blazer.

 Should you wear a tie?

 When it comes down to ties, that’s entirely up to you and depends upon how comfortable you feel wearing one.
-You might feel that a tie gives you that extra important “edge” and helps you up your interview game.
+You might feel that a tie gives you that extra critical “edge” and helps you up your job interview game.
 In which case, go ahead and wear one.
 Don’t be afraid to go for a bold statement option either, just no kid’s TV characters.

-Keep your shirt classic
+Keep your dress shirt classic

 Don’t be afraid to play around with different fabrics and textures.
-A tweed blazer is a smart option or perhaps even a corduroy one too.
+A men’s tweed blazer is a smart option or perhaps even a corduroy one too.
 It doesn’t always have to be wool or a nylon blend.